In sales, it’s not just about talking the talk. It’s about walking the walk.

 5. What is the best way to stay organized during a busy week without being overwhelmed?

 6. Are there any tools that can help with productivity, organization, or data?
-Any tools that might be worth trying or learning about so you can use them later down the line?
+Is there any sales performance optimization software that might be worth trying or learning about later?

 Take advantage of data